Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Admin`.

-Assign this permission set to the users or groups you want to have access to the dashboard.
+You can optionally assign this permission set to the users or groups you want to have access to the dashboard instead of granting broader access with the other roles.
 Project-level access is coming soon via a new role, `Cost Management Viewer`.

 Once the information syncs, you will see the results by selecting the **Cost management** dashboard option from the left-side menu.